 - Difficulty concentrating

 Additionally, research has shown that experiencing trauma can have significant effects on the brain, including how it takes in and processes information.
-These effects may also cause a survivor to react in a certain way during the event, or hold onto memories in a different way, which can last days, weeks, and even years after the experience.
-You can read more about symptoms and behaviors, as well as how trauma impacts the brain here, or by contacting Safe Helpline.
+These effects may also cause a survivor to react in a certain way during the event, or hold onto memories in a different way, which can last days, weeks, and even years after the assault.
+You can read more about symptoms and behaviors, as well as how trauma affects the brain here, or by contacting Safe Helpline.

 Tips on How to Talk to a Survivor